substance/surface/README.md

   var surface = new Substance.Surface({el: document.getElementById('content')});

-The Surface will take over the passed in element.
-Had the passed in div have already some content, the surface will strip the text and start filled with that text.
+Surface will take over the passed in element.
+Had the passed in div have already some content, Surface will strip the text and start filled with that text.

 ## Passing content *(optional)*